-Cynthia Beach is a longtime creative writing professor, writer, and coach who studied creativity under Dr. Eric Maisel and is a spiritual director.
+Cynthia Beach is a longtime creative writing professor, writer, and coach who studied creativity under Dr. Eric Maisel and trained in spiritual direction.
 She authored Creative Juices for Writers and the novel The Surface of Water (Soul Seasons, 2020; IVP, 2024).
 Her articles, short stories, and contributions appear in newspapers, literary journals, and books like Hope in the Mourning Bible (Zondervan), Media Ethics (Longman) and Writer's Digest.
 A frequent reviewer for The Banner, Cynthia has a journalism masters from Wheaton College and a masters of fine arts from the Northwest Institute of the Literary Arts.
-She cofounded Breathe Christian Writers Conference and was 2021 best fiction judge for Christianity Today.
-Currently, she serves as Artist in Residence in Dundee, Scotland.
+She cofounded Breathe Christian Writers Conference (2006-2021) and Scriptoria Workshop.
+She also was a fiction judge for Christianity Today.
+Currently, she serves as Artist in Residence at Gilfillan Memorial Church in Dundee, Scotland.
 For more information, visit www.cynthiabeach.com.

 Sharon Garlough Brown is a retreat leader, spiritual director, and author of the bestselling Sensible Shoes series and Shades of Light series.
 A graduate of Princeton Theological Seminary, Sharon has served on the pastoral staff of congregations in England, Oklahoma, and West Michigan and now lives in Dundee, Scotland, with her husband, Jack.
 Her spiritual formation novels and study guides explore ways to practice receiving, resting in, and responding to the immeasurable love and grace of God.
 Her children’s picture book, Not Finished Yet, models lament as a spiritual practice for children and the grown-ups who love them.
 For more information about Sharon, visit her website: www.sharongarloughbrown.com.